Residential bridging loans

 What is a residential bridging loan?

-A residential bridging loan is a short-term loan secured against a residential property, typically used to cover a funding gap while a longer-term solution is arranged.
-Unlike a standard mortgage, structured around monthly repayments over many years, a bridging loan is designed to be repaid in full at the end of the term, usually through a property sale or a remortgage.
-Terms typically run from a few weeks up to 18 months.
+A residential bridging loan is a short term loan secured against a property, typically used to cover a funding gap when moving home.
+A bridging loan is designed to be repaid in full at the end of the term, usually through a property sale or remortgage.
+Terms run from a few weeks to 18 months.

 You borrow against your property for a fixed term and repay in full at the end, typically from a sale or remortgage.